vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

 🔨 Max number of different messages to generate.

    - when protobuf is used, default is 50 as protobuf generation is really slow
+   - when json or sql datagen format is used, default is 1000
    - when --record-size is set, default is 100
    --when nb-messages is set to -1, default is 1000
    - otherwise default is 100000